systemaccounting/mxfactorial/services/transaction-by-id/README.md

 ### transaction-by-id

-1. invoked by `graphql` service after request sent by client
+1. invoked by `graphql` service after receiving request sent by client
 1. queries transaction tables for transaction by `id`
 1. returns `transaction` with `transaction_item`s